 - Appropriate documentation of transactions - All transactions and other significant events need to be clearly documented, and the documentation should be readily available for examination.
 Also, documentation of internal controls should appear in management directives, administrative policies, and operating manuals and may be in paper or electronic form.
 All documentation should be properly managed and maintained.

 For an agency to run and control its operations and achieve its desired objectives, communications relating to both operational and financial data is needed at all levels of an agency in a relevant, reliable and timely fashion.

 - In addition to internal communications, management should ensure that there are adequate means of communicating with, and obtaining information from, external stakeholders that may have a significant impact on the agency achieving its goals.

 - Pertinent information should be identified, captured, and distributed in a form and time frame that permits people to perform their duties efficiently.

 Additional points related to communication are made as follows:

 - Personnel should know their job responsibilities and how their activities relate to the work of others.

 - A means should exist to permit upward communication within any agency.

 - Employees should be confident that reprisals will not result from communicating significant information.

-Subsequent to implementing internal controls, agencies should periodically monitor and evaluate their effectiveness to ensure that the controls are functioning properly.
+Subsequent to implementing internal controls, agencies should develop ongoing and/or periodical monitoring and evaluations to ensure that the controls are present and functioning properly.
 Potential weaknesses in internal control structure may be identified by Legislative Audit, Internal Audit or by employees of agencies.
 When management is notified of these weaknesses, they should take corrective action to resolve the identified problems in their internal control structure.
 Although monitoring is a separate component of internal control, it is easy to see how it relates to the component of internal control environment previously discussed.